 9:30am – Church Service at Faith Bible College, with children's programme.

-11:00am – Church Service at Carmel Country Estate – more traditional service.
-It will be followed by a light lunch.
+11:00am – Church Service at Carmel Country Estate – traditional service, followed by a light lunch.
 There's no provision for children's ministry.

 by Pastor Paul Grant